jatin9909/Face-Recognition-WebApp/README.md

 ## Features
 - This WebApp crop the face from the picture.
-- Compute the face detection score using (0 to 1) which tells that we have detect the face correct from the image.
+- Compute the face detection score which tells that we have detect the face correct from the image.
 - Name of the person in the picture. <br> This WebApp can only tell the name of few celebrities since the model is trained only on given list of celebrities. <br>
   <ul>
   <li>Aamir khan</li>